signal18/replication-manager/README.md

       --user string      User for MariaDB login, specified in the [user]:[password] format --verbose          Print detailed execution info
 ```

+## Configuration file

+All the options above are settable in a configuration file that must be located in `/etc/replication-manager/config.toml`.
+Check `etc/config.toml.sample` in the repository for syntax examples.

 ## System Requirements